 I grew up enjoying a traditional piccata made with delicately sliced veal cutlets.
 They were served in a rich, but light-tasting buttery sauce laced with that juicy pop of lemon and white wine.
-These days, I use chicken because it’s a mild-tasting protein that pairs really well with the zingy sauce.
+These days, I use chicken because it’s a mild-tasting protein that pairs really well with the puckery sauce.

 What I learned testing this recipe